Ductile Iron Castings

 - Ductile iron supplies corrosion resistance, allowing it to withstand heavy wear for extended periods of time.
 It has received favorable comparison by some experts to competing types of the lightweight plastic pipe due to this factor.
 Buried ductile iron water and wastewater pipes potentially remain functional for many decades.

 - Ductile iron supplies an excellent casting material.
 Like many other metals, it will accept fine detail during casting.
 We can create a wide array of useful products using this metal alloy.

 - Manufacturers sometimes replace heavy steel forgings and cast carbon steel with ductile iron castings.
 While the suitability of this material for a specific purpose may depend upon a number of factors, in some situations ductile iron castings provide a cost-effective substitute for other metal alloys.

 - Ductile iron castings prove highly suitable for many important pipe fitting applications.
 This consideration has greatly contributed to its popularity within the plumbing industry.
 For example, pipefitters can use this ductile alloy very effectively during tapping.

 - Its ability to register reliably on metal detectors also contributes to the popularity of ductile iron cast pipe as a construction material.
 Its traceability enables workers to easily trace the route of underground ductile iron pipes during water and wastewater systems maintenance or improvement projects.
 Locating buried pipelines accurately often poses problems but the use of ductile iron cast pipes reduces this concern.

-For further information about ductile iron castings or our other services, contact us via the convenient website form or request for a quote directly.
+For further information about ductile iron castings or our other services, contact us via the convenient or directly.

 We welcome your inquiries.